juju/docs/src/en/charms-service-groups.md

-Title: Groups of applications
+Title: Application groups

-# Grouping applications
+# Application groups

 Juju deploys units of an application from a charm.
 The simplest way to do this is